Top 10 Small Mixers For Live Performance [Updated Sept 2023]

 Pyle PMXU68BT 6 channel mixer

-Something I find special about this mixer is the built-in Bluetooth mp3 player options on this device, you can play music from your phone, computer, or pen drive into this unit.
+Something I find special about this mixer is the built-in Bluetooth mp3 player options on this device, that helps you to play music from your phone, computer, or pen drive into this unit.

-And it comes with some basic built-in effects like repeat, delay, and ratio to the main volume, it’s the same for his little brother PMXU48BT as well which is the 2-mic pre-version of this series.
+It comes with some basic built-in effects like repeat, delay, and ratio to the main volume, just like its little brother PMXU48BT as well as the 2-mic pre-version of this series.

-It’s a very nice and easy mixer to be used for professional DJ studio applications, Audio Recording, and on-stage performances at a super affordable price, It’s definitely a very versatile mixer you should take into consideration.
+It’s a very nice and easy to use mixer that can be used for professional DJ studio applications, Audio Recording, and on-stage performances at a super affordable price.

 Feature Highlights